Muskogee County, Oklahoma

 Muskogee County is a county located in the U.S. state of Oklahoma.
-As of the 2010 census, the population was 70,990.
+As of the 2020 census, the population was 66,339.
 The county seat is Muskogee.
 The county and city were named for the Muscogee (Creek) Nation.
 The official spelling of the name was changed to Muskogee by the post office in 1900.

-Muskogee County is part of the Muskogee, OK Micropolitan Statistical Area, which is included in the Tulsa-Muskogee-Bartlesville Combined Statistical Area.
+Muskogee County is part of the Muskogee, OK micropolitan statistical area, which is included in the Tulsa-Muskogee-Bartlesville combined statistical area.

 History

 According to archaeological studies, prehistoric people lived in this area as long ago as the Paleo-Indian period (before 6,000 B. C.).
 However, archaeologists have made more extensive studies of those people known as the Mound Builders who lived here during the Caddoan Stage (A.D.
 300 – 1200).

 One of the first Europeans to come to this area was Jean Baptiste Bénard de la Harpe.
 He was a French explorer and trader who discovered a Wichita village in 1719.
 By the end of the 18th century the Wichita had been driven away by the more warlike Osage, who used this as their hunting ground.

-Auguste Pierre Chouteau and other fur traders had established a settlement at the Three Forks.
-Early in the 19th Century, Cherokee and Choctaw hunting parties made incursions that caused frequent conflict with the Osage.
+Auguste Pierre Chouteau and other fur traders established a settlement at the Three Forks.
+Early in the 19th century, Cherokee and Choctaw hunting parties made incursions that caused frequent conflict with the Osage.
 In 1824, the U.S. Army established Fort Gibson on the Grand River to dampen the conflict.
 The town of Fort Gibson that grew up just outside the fort claims to be the oldest town in Oklahoma.

 At the start of the U. S. Civil War, Confederate troops of the Cherokee and Creek Home Guards built Fort Davis, across the Arkansas River from Fort Gibson.
 Federal troops attacked and destroyed Fort Davis in 1862, driving the Confederates from this area, although a few skirmishes occurred later in the war at Bayou Menard Skirmish (1862), several at Webbers Falls (1862), and the Creek Agency Skirmish (1863).